 Implementing the VC Method for Startup Valuation

-Another critical step involves calculating the investor's required ownership stake.
-This is derived by dividing the investment amount by the present value of the projected exit.
-For instance, if an investor contributes $1 million and the discounted exit value is $10 million, the required ownership stake would be 10%.
+Determine the stake required to hit your return target.
+Divide your investment amount by the present value of the projected exit.
+Example: if you invest $1 million and the discounted exit value is $10 million, you would need 10% ownership.

 Applying the Practical Scorecard Valuation Method